kalavai-net/kalavai-client/README.md

 ## Getting started

 The `kalavai-client` is the main tool to interact with the Kalavai platform, to create and manage both local and public pools and also to interact with them (e.g. deploy models).
-Let's go over its installation.

 <details>